 “We are really pleased to see the significant progress that has been made. there is clear evidence of a culture of learning at Lifeline as comments on the sustainability strategy and push for increased gender inclusion were taken on board."

-As a response to very high levels of youth unemployment and lack of skills training in Freetown, LNP opened its Betteh Tumara Vocational Skills Institute in 2012, with funding from Big Lottery and Comic Relief, training young people in electrical installation, plumbing, hospitality, car mechanics, IT and tailoring.
+As a response to very high levels of youth unemployment and lack of skills training in Freetown, LNP opened its Betteh Tumara Vocational Skills Institute in 2012, with funding from Big Lottery (UK) and Comic Relief (UK), training young people in electrical installation, plumbing, hospitality, car mechanics, IT and tailoring.

 In January 2021 LNP secured further funding from the World Bank, through the government of Sierra Leone, to train 300 unemployed young people over a period of 18 months